 Summary

-Business credit can affect your ability to qualify for business financing and the terms you’ll receive.
-Establishing a healthy business credit history isn’t as difficult as you might think, and these tips can help you get things started.
+Business credit can affect your ability to qualify for business financing and more favorable borrowing terms.
+Establishing a healthy business credit history isn’t as difficult as you might think, and these steps can help you get started.

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.